rabindranathfv/nisumChallenge/README.md

 ﻿# nisumChallenge

-##Technical test
+## Technical interview - backend challenge

-Create two servers using express.
+Create two servers using express and Emulate Orchestator concepts.

 The first server will receive a GET request from the client (browser / postman).